EdgeApp/airbitz-core-java/README.md

 ## Setup Using Gradle/Maven.
 (Does not require cloning this repo)

 Just add `airbitz-core-android` to your dependencies in your `build.gradle`.
-For now, use the develop branch builds to be compatible with the next Airbitz release v2.2.0

     dependencies {
-        compile 'co.airbitz:airbitz-core-java-develop:0.9.+'
+        compile 'co.airbitz:airbitz-core-java:1.0.+'
-        compile 'co.airbitz:airbitz-core-android-develop:0.9.+@aar'
+        compile 'co.airbitz:airbitz-core-android:1.0.+@aar'
         ...
     }